Tel Aviv in 5 Days: Hummus, Beaches, and a City That Never Sleeps

 The Verdict

-Would I go back?
+Would you go back?
 Immediately.

-It's expensive — one of the world's most expensive cities — but the street food makes budget travel possible.
-A falafel pita for 20 ILS, hummus at Abu Hassan for 28 ILS, a beer at a kiosk for 18 ILS — you can eat and drink spectacularly for 80-100 ILS ($22-28) per day if you stay on the street.
+It's expensive — one of the world's most expensive cities — but the street food makes budget travel genuinely possible.
+A falafel pita for 20 ILS, hummus at Abu Hassan for 28 ILS, a beer at a kiosk for 18 ILS — eat and drink spectacularly for 80-100 ILS ($22-28) per day if you stay on the street.